Twitwi96/Smart-traffic-light-2/README.md

 ![alt tag](http://liverpoolfc-fr.wifeo.com/images/3/330/33060423-1134416520032249-8026819840683540480-n.png)

-1)Transform frame into array
+1) Transform frame into array
-2)Convert RGB to HSV
+2) Convert RGB to HSV
-3)Threshold the HSV to exclude black and white (road and strips) 4)Blur to ignore details
+3) Threshold the HSV to exclude black and white (road and strips)
+4) Blur to ignore details
-5)Dilate 10 times (in order to transform the car in a "block") 6)Erode
+5) Dilate 10 times (in order to transform the car in a "block")
+6) Erode
-7)Dilate 5 times
+7) Dilate 5 times
-8)Threshold
+8) Threshold

 - After that, cars are framed with circles ("Find contours" part).
 These circles are counted as described below.